openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - Factory data is global to all factory methods that the `FACTORY` paragraph defines.

-- If you want to make factory data accessible from outside the FACTORY paragraph, define factory attribute (get or set) methods for doing so.
+- If you want to make factory data accessible from outside the `FACTORY` paragraph, define factory attribute (get or set) methods for doing so.

 ---
----

 ## Instance method Definition

 An instance method defines an operation that is supported for each object instance of a class, and can be defined in the `PROCEDURE DIVISION` of the `OBJECT` paragraph of a class definition.

 ###  Structure of instance method definitions
-A COBOL instance method definition consists of four divisions (like a COBOL program), followed by an END METHOD marker.
+A COBOL instance method definition consists of four divisions (like a COBOL program), followed by an `END METHOD` marker.

 `IDENTIFICATION` (required)